Victorian fashion

 Victorian fashion consists of the various fashions and trends in British culture that emerged and developed in the United Kingdom and the British Empire throughout the Victorian era, roughly from the 1830s through the 1890s.
 The period saw many changes in fashion, including changes in styles, fashion technology and the methods of distribution.
 Various movement in architecture, literature, and the decorative and visual arts as well as a changing perception of gender roles also influenced fashion.

 Under Queen Victoria's reign, England enjoyed a period of growth along with technological advancement.
 Mass production of sewing machines in the 1850s as well as the advent of synthetic dyes introduced major changes in fashion.
 Clothing could be made more quickly and cheaply.
 Advancement in printing and proliferation of fashion magazines allowed the masses to participate in the evolving trends of high fashion, opening the market of mass consumption and advertising.
 By 1905, clothing was increasingly factory made and often sold in large, fixed-price department stores, spurring a new age of consumerism with the rising middle class who benefited from the industrial revolution.

 Women's fashions

 During the Victorian Era, women generally worked in the private, domestic sphere.
 Unlike in earlier centuries when women would often help their husbands and brothers in family businesses and in labour, during the nineteenth century, gender roles became more defined.
-The requirement for farm labourers was no longer in such a high demand after the Industrial Revolution, and women were more likely to perform domestic work or, if married, give up work entirely.
+The requirement for farm labourers was no longer in such a high demand after the Industrial Revolution, and women were more likely to perform domestic work or, if married, give up paid work entirely.
 Dress reflected this new, increasingly sedentary lifestyle, and was not intended to be utilitarian.

-Clothes were seen as an expression of women's place in society, hence were differentiated in terms of social class.
-Upper-class women, who did not need to work, often wore a tightly laced corset over a bodice or chemisette, and paired them with a skirt adorned with numerous embroideries and trims; over layers of petticoats.
-Middle-class women exhibited similar dress styles; however, the decorations were not as extravagant.
-The layering of these garments make them very heavy.
-Corsets were also stiff and restricted movement.
-Although the clothes were not comfortable, the type of fabrics and the numerous layers were worn as a symbol of wealth.